Jacobi identities in low-dimensional topology: Introduction

+We should remark that by a main theorem of \cite{CT1}, we can think of $\G^c_n(\ell)$ as being the set of degree $n$ capped (or simple) claspers in the complement of some $\ell$ component (string) link.
+The map $\widetilde\tau^c_n$ is then the obvious map which sends a clasper to its tree type, with univalent vertices attached to the link components which link with the corresponding tips.
+However, $\widetilde\tau^c_n$ can also be directly defined for capped gropes, as we explain in Definition~\ref{def:cappedtau}.
+One consequence of our work is the following theorem:

-\begin{thm} Suppose three tree claspers $C_i$ differ locally by the three terms in the IHX relation.
+\begin{thm}(3-dimensional Jacobi relation for claspers) Suppose three tree claspers $C_i$ differ locally by the three terms in the Jacobi relation.
 Given an embedding of $C_1$ into a $3$-manifold, there are embeddings of $C_2$ and $C_3$ inside a regular neighborhood of $C_1$, such that the leaves are parallel copies of the leaves of $C_1$, and the edges avoid any caps that $C_1$ may have.
 Moreover, surgery on $C_1\cup C_2\cup C_3$ is diffeomorphic (rel boundary of the handlebody neighborhood) to doing no surgery at all. \end{thm}

 This theorem was stated and utilized in \cite{CT2}, although the fact that the claspers must be tree claspers was accidentally omitted.
-The theorem was needed in \cite{CT2} to prove Theorem \ref{genihx}(a), restated and proven here.
-Our treatment here makes it clear that only tree claspers are needed.

-Garoufalidis and Ohtsuki \cite{GO} were the first to prove a version of a topological IHX relation.
-It was needed to show that a map from trivalent diagrams to homology spheres was well-defined.
-Habegger \cite{Ha} improved and conceptualized their construction.
-Moving to the modern techniques of claspers (clovers), Garoufalidis, Goussarov and Polyak \cite{GGP} sketch a proof of our Theorem~\ref{topihx}, a theorem of which Habiro was also aware.
-Our proof is completely new, and, we believe, more conceptual.
-Moreover it serves as a bridge between the three- and four-dimensional worlds.
+The theorem was needed to prove Lemma 3.11(a) in \cite{CT2}.
+We reprove this lemma as Lemma~\ref{ct2lem} of the current paper, as an easy consequence of our general machinery.
+The map $\tau_n^c$ is relevant to the theory of Vassiliev invariants.
+Given a simple grope cobordism between two links, it records the difference in the Vassiliev invariants of degree $n$ between the two links.
+Thus, similar in spirit to $\tau_n$ for Whitney towers, $\tau_n^c$ could represent an obstruction to two links being isotopic.
+However, again the question remains on how it depends on the particular choice of the given grope cobordism.